Specialty Care for Bursitis at UPMC

 Bursitis is an inflammation of a bursa, a small, fluid-filled sac between your bones and muscles, tendons or skin.
 There are bursas throughout your body, so bursitis can occur anywhere, but it’s seen most often in major joints such as the knees, hips, elbows and shoulders.

 Signs and symptoms of bursitis may develop gradually or you may feel them suddenly.
-Orthopedic doctors at Susquehanna Health evaluate the following bursitis symptoms:
+Orthopaedic doctors at Susquehanna Health evaluate the following bursitis symptoms:

 - Stiffness with limited range of motion